CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

 The user will normally provide an image and command for dockerd to run.
-When they are omitted, the image "base" and command "/bin/bash -i" are used.
+When they are omitted, the image <code class="inline-highlight">base</code> and command <code class="inline-highlight">/bin/bash -i</code> are used.

-Then we find the specified image by [mapping the name](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/image/image.go#L94) (or id) to a location on the file system.
-In this version of docker all images are stored in the folder [/var/lib/docker/images](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/dockerd/dockerd.go#L687).
-To learn more about what's in a docker image, see my [previous blog post](https://cameronlonsdale.com/2018/11/26/whats-in-a-docker-image/).
+Then we find the specified image by [mapping the name](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/image/image.go#L94) (or id) to a location on the file system (assuming an image already exists due to a previous <code class="inline-highlight">docker pull</code> command).

 {% highlight go %}
 // Find the image